Secondary School Certificate: India

-The Secondary School Certificate (SSC) or Secondary School Leaving Certificate (SSLC) is a certification obtained by the High School Students upon the passing of a Secondary Examination at the end of study at the Secondary School Level in India.
+The Secondary School Certificate (SSC) or Secondary School Leaving Certificate (SSLC) is a certification obtained by high school students upon the passing of a secondary examination at the end of study at the secondary school level in India.
 The SSC or SSLC is obtained on passing the "Class 10th Public Examination" which is commonly referred to as "Class 10th Board Examinations" in India.
-The SSC is also known as Matriculation in many states of India.
+The SSC is also known as matriculation in many states of India.
 The SSC exam is considered one of the most important exams in India.
-The percentage of your SSC exams determine which field the child will opt for.
-The SSC exams form a base for HSC exams which students appear for 2 years after the SSC exams.
-The exam is also known as Board Exams.
+The percentage of your SSC exams determines which field the child will opt for.
+The SSC exams form a base for HSC exams, which students appear for 2 years after the SSC exams.
+The exam is also known as board exams.
 Students of the SSC Board appear for the SSC Board Exams.

 Pakistan

-Secondary School Certificate is a public exam for classes 9 and 10 separately.
-Class 9 exam is called SSC part-1 and class 10 exam is called SSC part-2.
+The Secondary School Certificate is a public exam for classes 9 and 10 separately.
+The Class 9 exam is called SSC part-1 and the class 10 exam is called SSC part-2.
 This exam is conducted by government boards, officially known as Boards of Intermediate and Secondary Education, or simply BISE.
-Provincial boards conduct the exams at provincial level and Federal Board of Intermediate and Secondary Education conducts the exams at federal level.
-Every province has its own boards stationed in main districts of the provinces.
-Exams are held usually in March & April.
-Groups include Science group & Arts/Humanities group at SSC level.
-In the early 2000s, Computer Science was added as an option in place of Biology, and that is the only option Science students can opt for.
-Upon clearing both the SSC Part-1 and SSC Part-2 examinations, students are awarded with the official secondary school certification (SSC) qualification.
+Provincial boards conduct the exams at the provincial level, and the Federal Board of Intermediate and Secondary Education conducts the exams at the federal level.
+Every province has its own boards stationed in the main districts of the provinces.
+Exams are usually held in March and April.
+Groups include the science group and the arts/humanities group at the SSC level.
+In the early 2000s, computer science was added as an option in place of biology, and that is the only option science students can opt for.
+Upon clearing both the SSC Part-1 and SSC Part-2 examinations, students are awarded the official secondary school certification (SSC) qualification.